Rhineura floridana: Description

 R. floridana varies in total length (including tail) from 18–41 cm.
 The head has a shovel-like snout that projects forward past the lower jaws, which is used for burrowing.
 The eyes are highly reduced and not visible externally.
 The limbs are absent and, as in other Amphisbaenia, the body is covered by scales arranged in rings giving the animal a worm-like appearance.

 Habitat

 The preferred natural habitats of R. floridana are forest and shrubland.
+More specifically, in xeric and mesic hammocks around northeastern and central Florida.
+Southern populations have been shown to prefer xeric hammocks.

 Behavior

 R. floridana is a burrower, preferring a soil, sand, or leaf mold substrate, and spending most of its time underground where it is safe from predators.
 It surfaces only when heavy rain or plowing forces it to evacuate its burrow.
 Because of the former, it is sometimes called thunderworm.
 When disturbed, it retreats into its burrow tail-first.

 Diet

 The diet of R. floridana includes insects and earthworms, but it is an opportunistic feeder and will eat almost any invertebrate small enough to catch.